NagyDezso/NVARC/README.md

 kaggle datasets download -d sorokin/nvarc-augmented-puzzles unzip nvarc-augmented-puzzles.zip
 ```
+## The Architect

-The hyperparameters and fine-tuning scripts for ARChitects model placed in [ARChitects](ARChitects) folder.
+The hyperparameters and fine-tuning scripts for ARChitects model are placed in [ARChitects](ARChitects) folder.

+## Tiny Recurive Models
+The scripts and instructions to train Tiny Recursive Models are in the [TRM](TRM) folder.